Creators

 Testing & Final Adjustments

-• Document the wiring layout and circuit labeling for future maintenance.
+• Document wiring diagram and test results for future maintenance.

 Frequently Asked Questions - Full House Wiring Diagram: